seek-oss/braid-design-system/.changeset/eleven-bees-retire.md

 **Disclosure:** Add `weight` support

-Provides support for reducing the visual weight of the Disclosures call to action.
+Provides support for reducing the visual weight of the Disclosure's call to action.
 Follows the same contextual styling rules as `TextLink`.

 **EXAMPLE USAGE:**
 ```jsx